Chris Liddell: Affiliations

-He is on the Board of Directors for the Council on Foreign Relations.
+Liddell established the Liddell Scholarship at Mount Albert Grammar School in 2008 to recognise outstanding all-round students and provide financial support for their university studies.
 In 2017, Liddell and his brother, John, donated $1 million to Mount Albert Grammar primarily to fund teacher and pupil scholarships.
 Later that year, Liddell donated $450,000 to Auckland University to fund a postgraduate scholarship to Worcester College, Oxford.

 In 2021, Liddell joined the Blavatnik School of Government on a Transformational Leadership Fellowship.
 In 2022, Karthik Ramanna and Liddell raised philanthropic funding to help drive further carbon accounting pilots of the E-liability accounting method, resulting in the creation of the E-liability Institute, where Liddell serves as chairman.
 Additionally, Liddell is a visiting research fellow at Green Templeton College, Oxford.
 Liddell is also a Practitioner Senior Fellow at Miller Center of Public Affairs.

 Liddell has served as trustee of the New Zealand Sports Foundation and as a director of the New Zealand Rugby Union.
 He was the driving force behind the purchase of Peter Snell's 1964 Tokyo Olympics running singlet for Te Papa Museum.
 He spearheaded and funded a campaign to assemble and publicly display the most important All Black jerseys in the team's 120-year history.
 In addition to his administrative and philanthropic contributions to sports, Liddell also personally completed an Ironman triathlon in 1995.

+In partnership with New Zealand Rugby and Oxford University RFC, Liddell established the Liddell Oxford Rugby Scholarship to support New Zealand rugby players transitioning beyond professional sport; the inaugural recipient was former Māori All Blacks and Hurricanes player Reed Prinsep, who was awarded the scholarship to study at the University of Oxford.

+In 2026, Liddell was named a fellow at the Institute of Politics at Harvard University, where he stated he would "deepen and extend" his work on political transitions in the United States and other democracies.